Best CPAP Masks for Mouth Breathers in 2024: Reviewed by Our Experts

 Our expert take on the ResMed AirFit™ F30 Full Face Hybrid CPAP Mask

 Wearing a full-face CPAP mask doesn’t mean you need to go without your glasses.
 The ResMed AirFit™ F30 has a cushion that seals underneath the nose.
-This enables you to wear your glasses while you read or watch TV in bed.
+This enables you to wear your glasses while wearing your mask.

 The headgear only comes in one size, but the straps feature five different points of adjustment to help you get a better fit.
 It also features small and medium cushion sizes but no large option.